Miranda Miller (novelist)

 Miranda Miller (born 23 September 1950) is an English novelist who has also published short stories and a book of interviews with homeless women and politicians.

 Biography

-She was born in London, the daughter of Alan Hyman and the youngest of four children (including the artist Timothy Hyman and Afghan scholar Anthony Hyman).
-She was educated at St Christopher's School, Hampstead, Queen's College, London and PNEU School, Queen's Gardens before starting a History degree at King's College London.
-After a year she moved to Rome where she wrote her first novel.
+She was born in London, England, the daughter of Alan Hyman; she is the youngest of four children (including the artist Timothy Hyman and Afghan scholar Anthony Hyman).
+She was educated at St Christopher's School, Hampstead, Queen's College, London, and PNEU School, Queen's Gardens, before starting a History degree at King's College London.
+After a year, she moved to Rome, Italy, where she wrote her first novel.
 She has also lived in Libya, Saudi Arabia and Japan.

-From 1979-1999 she was married to the artist and teacher Dr Michael Miller and has one daughter, Rebecca, born in 1981.
+From 1979 to 1999, she was married to the artist and teacher Dr Michael Miller and has one daughter, Rebecca, born in 1981.
 She is now married to the musician Gordon St John Clarke and they live in North London.